 Modern advances in information and communication technology have converged with popular culture to create an environment that is overflowing with new forms of location data.
 As excitement surrounding these types of personal mobility data sources continues to build, the potential to develop location-based services that are more dynamic, intelligent, responsive, and powerful builds with it.
 However, issues of scalability, privacy, and timeliness arise when operating with massive human mobility data sources.
 Furthermore, many of the machine learning approaches favored by the data science community rely on data preprocessing in the form of feature engineering before the true art of modeling can begin.
 Andrew Hill and Sander Pick explore new approaches to location-based feature extraction based on an emerging branch of computer and data science focused on streaming algorithms, or “sketches.”

 In the data sketching world, the idea is that exact queries on massively large data sources can be untenable, but if an approximate answer is acceptable, then it is often possible to perform these queries orders-of-magnitude faster (often with mathematically proven error bounds).
-Carson and Sander start by going over some common data sketching algorithms that are easily deployable for range of data science problems.
+Andrew and Sander start by going over some common data sketching algorithms that are easily deployable for range of data science problems.
 Building on this, they then highlight some of the ways in which these algorithms can be extended to location data, and, using a suite of relatively simple location-aware data sketches, demonstrate how these simple data structures can be deployed in a novel way on mobile devices and used to extract real-time streaming features for subsequent machine learning in real time.